hypertrack/quickstart-expo/README.md

 ### Setup silent push notifications

 Push notification setup depends on the workflow of your choosing.
+HyperTrack SDK needs Firebase Cloud Messaging and APNS to manage on-device tracking as well as enable using HyperTrack cloud APIs from your server to control the tracking.

 #### Managed workflow

-HyperTrack SDK needs Firebase Cloud Messaging to manage on-device tracking as well as enable using HyperTrack cloud APIs from your server to control the tracking.

 - For iOS, to enable push notifcations you need to add [push notifications credentials](https://docs.expo.dev/app-signing/managed-credentials/#ios)
 - For Android, to enable push notifcations you need to use [FCM for Push Notifications](https://docs.expo.dev/push-notifications/using-fcm/)